pure-data/pure-data/doc/1.manual/pdmanual.md

-Each object is thus composed of a combination of scalar values (color; aggregate position in X and Y coordinates) and array values (time/value pairs for the black traces and time/frequency/bandwidth triples for the colored ones.)
+Each object is thus composed of a combination of scalar values (color; aggregate position in X and Y coordinates) and array values (time/value pairs for the black traces and time/frequency/bandwidth triples for the colored ones).
 This is all specified by the user using Pd's "template" mechanism.

 Here is the template associated with the graphical objects shown above:

 ![template for graphical score](fig9.2.jpg)

-Templates consist of a data structure definition (the "struct" object) and zero or more drawing instructions ("filledpolygon" and "plot").
-The "struct" object gives the template the name, "template-toplevel."
+Templates consist of a data structure definition (the `struct` object) and zero or more drawing instructions ("filledpolygon" and "plot").
+The `struct` object gives the template the name, "template-toplevel."
 The data structure is defined to contain three floating point numbers named "x", "y", and "voiceno," and two arrays, one named "pitch" whose elements belong to another template named